-WASHINGTON: The government does not intend to force broadcasters to turn over spectrum for the National Broadband Plan, a White House official said this morning.
+WASHINGTON: The government does not intend to force broadcasters to turn over spectrum for the National Broadband Plan, a White House official said this week.
 It will look for available spectrum among government users as well as authorize a spectrum inventory, said Lawrence Summers, director of the National Economic Council.

 Summers provided details about a presidential memo, released this morning, directing several federal agencies to free up 500 MHz of spectrum for wireless broadband.
 The plan includes reallocating 120 MHz now used by television broadcasters.

 “Our plan will allow all stations that currently broadcast the right to continue to broadcast,” he said in a speech at the New America Foundation.
 “It is based on the principal of voluntarism.”

 Summers said stations volunteering to give up spectrum would receive a portion of proceeds from the auction of those airwaves.

 “There are instances where local TV stations with annual revenues of hundreds of thousands of dollars using a spectrum band worth millions,” he said.
 “Realizing these gains will be the objective of our incentive auctions.”

 Weighing in on behalf of the National Association of Broadcasters, Dennis Wharton offered the following: “Expanding broadband is important, and broadcasters will work constructively with policymakers to help them attain that objective.
 We appreciate FCC assurances that further reclamation of broadcast television spectrum will be completely voluntary, and we’re convinced that America can have both the finest broadband and broadcasting system in the world without jeopardizing the future of free and local TV service to tens of millions of viewers.
 We also believe the first priority of Congress ought to be passage of spectrum inventory legislation that identifies fallow spectrum or companies that may be ‘warehousing’ the airwaves.’”